-Edinburgh Adapts - identifying adaptation actions for the capitalProject On-going
+Edinburgh Adapts - driving adaptation actions for the capitalProject On-going

 Date added: 26/08/2016